-The bigger the number of people using a search engine, the more advertisers they’re able to attract.
+The bigger the number of people using search engines, the more advertisers they’re able to attract.

 The Technical Explanation

-Now you might look at popular search engines and wonder, “How do they work?”
+Now you might look at other search engines and wonder, “How do they work?”

 Search engines have spiders… but not the creepy, crawly kind!